tatomyr/purity/README.md

 To run unit tests use `bash bin/jest.sh` command from the project root.

-To update snapshots use `bash bin/jest-update.sh` instead.
+To update snapshots use `bash bin/update-jest.sh` instead.
 Please notice the auxiliary `__htmx__.js` and `__factory__.js` files created.
 Do not commit them.

 To show coverage report locally, run `open ./coverage/lcov-report/index.html`.

-This repository has `example` project covered with end-to-end tests.
+This repository has example projects covered with end-to-end tests.
 To run them continioulsy use `bash bin/cypress.sh`.
 Run `bash bin/e2e.sh` to run e2e tests in headless Chrome.